Klavdia Fomicheva: Postwar

 After the war Fomicheva served as an instructor at the Air Force Academy and later at Borisoglebsk Military Flying School.
 By 1955 she retired with the rank of lieutenant-colonel, but she died only a few years later on 6 October 1958 after a prolonged illness that left her bedridden; she was buried in the Novodevichy Cemetery.

 Involvement in politics

-Fomicheva became a member of the Communist Party in 1944, and in 1945 she participated in the founding WIDF congress in Paris.
+Fomicheva became a member of the Communist Party in 1944, and in 1945 she participated in the founding Women's International Democratic Federation congress in Paris.